‘Dr. Beach’ says powerful Hawaii shoreline is 2021’s best | WTOP

 Cigarettes “are the number one form of litter in terms of numbers,” Leatherman said.

-For the first 25 years of rankings, any beach that won the top spot on Leatherman’s list was ineligible for inclusion in subsequent years.
+For many years of rankings, any beach that won the top spot on Leatherman’s list was ineligible for inclusion in subsequent years.
 But in 2015, Dr. Beach cleared the slate to allow any beach in the nation to once again be eligible, though new winners are now being retired.

 Last year, Leatherman chose a beach outside of Hawaii because, he said, island lockdowns and quarantine rules made it nearly impossible for people to visit.

-Note: This story has been corrected to show that this is the 31st annual list, not the 30th.
-Leatherman originally said it was the 30th.